Pughal77/carousel-component-react/readme.md

 ## Important Notes

-- Components passed to the `StepByStepTraversal` should be simple components without props
+- Components passed to the `StepByStepTraversal` should be simple components without props.
+Use currying or other methods to circumvent using a component with props
 - Navigation controls are provided by pure-react-carousell library
 - The component handles state management internally